 1. They can save your life

-This is perhaps the most important reason to install a fire alarm system at home: you’ll keep you and your family safe.
+This is perhaps the most important reason to install a fire alarm system at home: it will keep you and your family safe.

 With features such as smoke and heat detectors, sirens, bells and flashing lights, these systems can alert you when a fire breaks out and give everyone inside a chance to get outside quickly and safely.